By Steve Hart

 Music is often selected by a computer program based on the time of day along with a few other parameters few outside the industry get to hear about.
 Save to say, someone in marketing probably schedules the music you hear.

-The broadcaster will also have more than one powerful and expensive transmitter, and pay hefty licence fees to the government for each radio frequency it uses.
+The broadcaster will also have more than one powerful and expensive transmitter, and pay hefty fees to licence each radio frequency it uses.
 But are the days of wireless transmission slipping away?

 Visit the website of your favourite station and you’ll likely find an option to listen live online or download sections of the week’s shows for your future listening pleasure.

-Play on demand (POD) has not only caused TV broadcasters to join the online party, it is quietly seeping across the radio industry too.
+Play on demand (POD) is not only affecting TV broadcasters, it is quietly seeping across the radio industry too.
 Helped along by a demand from people who want to listen to what they want, when they want – a thirst for choice that’s quenched by faster, cheaper, broadband.

-The traditional radio business model is also being undermined by talented and professional DJs and upstarts who are operating 100 per cent online using a mixture of automated and live broadcasts – often using some pretty basic equipment (not that the listener would know).
+The traditional radio business model is being undermined by professional DJs and upstarts who are operating 100 per cent online using a mixture of automated and live broadcasts – often using some pretty basic equipment.

 These internet-only stations don’t need a licence to broadcast, the expense of a transmitter, premises to locate it or people to maintain it.
-All they need is a computer, a selection of MP3 music files and to sign up with a firm that provides internet broadcast services – such as Live365.com.
+All they need is a computer, a selection of MP3 music files and to sign up with a firm that provides internet broadcast services.

-The cost of entry can be as little as $1000 a month for a serious player, although packages can start at $50 a month for the keen amateur.
+The cost of entry can be as little as $1000 a month for a serious player, although packages can start at $20 a month for the keen amateur – let’s call them bloggers of the online broadcast world.

 Among the dozens of companies that offer people a way to deliver their selection of speech and music to the world include Live365.com, ShoutCast.com and StreamLicensing.com.
 There’s even a free option at listen2myradio.com (but you do get what you pay for).